Writers’ Cafe

 Even if you just use one part of the cafe, you could achieve some amazing goals.
 Here are a few ideas for you…

-If you join two writing hours each week and do absolutely no other writing, you could have a full 70,000+ word draft of your book by the end of a year.
+If you join two writing hours each week and do absolutely no other writing, you could have a full 70,000+ word draft of your novel by the end of a year.
 That’s an entire novel or a good-length non-fiction book.

 #2: Post Consistently on Your Blog Just By Checking In Weekly